Crystal Palace vs Huddersfield Town - Match Centre - Crystal Palace F.C.

 miss

-Attempt blocked.
-Christian Benteke (Crystal Palace) right footed shot from the right side of the six yard box is blocked.
-Assisted by James McArthur.
+Attempt missed.
+Aaron Mooy (Huddersfield Town) right footed shot from the right side of the box is too high.
+Assisted by Chris Löwe with a cross.

 Kick-Off